Aurora Cannabis Inc. (TSX and NYSE: ACB) said Monday that co-founder Terry Booth has retired from the company’s board of directors.

 In May, Aurora said its other co-founder, Steve Dobler, will retire as president and director of the company on June 30.

-Meanwhile, the company said last week it would cut 700 workers and close down five production facilities over the next two quarter in a second round of aggressive cuts.
+Meanwhile, the company said last week it would cut 700 workers and close down five production facilities over the next two quarters in a second round of aggressive cuts.

 After numerous quarters of disappointing sales, major producers in Canada have been downsizing operations to fall more in line with lower-than-expected demand for legal products.